robdodson/robdodson.github.com/source/_posts/2012-08-10-javascript-design-patterns-iterator.markdown

 `next` will return the next value and advance the index by 3.

 `hasNext` will check to see if calling `next` will actually return an item.
-Useful for indicating when we've reached the end of a collection.
+Good for indicating when we've reached the end of a collection.

-`rewind` will return the index to the beginning so we can loop over the collection again.
+`rewind` will reset the index to zero so we can loop over the collection again.

 `current` will return the current item at the index without advancing the index.